 Updates

-But there are things we can do to help.
+There are lots of things you can do to help.
 Individuals committed to conservation can take collective action to protect endangered species from extinction.
-Here we explore some practical strategies that you can implement in your daily life to protect endangered wildlife.
+Here we explore 16 practical strategies that you can implement in your daily life to protect endangered wildlife.

 Conservation efforts don’t just have to be spearheaded by large organisations—individuals can make a difference, too.
 The choices we make in our day-to-day lives can have a positive impact on threatened species.